philippkraft/cmf/documentation/tutorial/physical/CmfTutRetentioncurve.md

 ## Introduction and definitions

-cmf follows the definition of water potential from above, with two important exceptions: 1.
-The osmotic potential @f$\Psi_O@f$ is ignored.
+cmf follows the definition of water potential from above, with two important exceptions:

+1. The osmotic potential @f$\Psi_O@f$ is ignored.
 2. The hydrostatic pressure from water storages above the used one is not implemented.
 Instead the compressability of water is exagerated.
 In lower saturated conditions, the water storage is modelled as oversaturated, thus gaining a matric potential above 0m and thus accounting for the hydrostatic pressure.

 With these definitions,
-@f$\Psi_{tot}@f$ is in cmf only a function of the position of the water storage in space and its water content, which is again a function of the stored water volume in m³ @f$\Psi_{tot} = z + \Psi_M(\theta)@f$.
+@f$\Psi_{tot}@f$ is in cmf only a function of the position of the water storage in space and its water content, which is again a function of the stored water volume in m³

+@f[\Psi_{tot} = z + \Psi_M(\theta)@f]

 ## Getting and setting the potential in cmf

-Every flux node in cmf has a property `potential` returning the absolut potential @f$\Psi_{tot}@f$ of that flux node.
+Every flux node in cmf has a property `potential` returning the absolute potential @f$\Psi_{tot}@f$ of that flux node.
 For soil layers, one can query the gravitational potential @f$z@f$ and the matrix potential @f$\Psi_M@f$ also.
 The gravitational potential for layer `l` is defined as the height of the upper layer boundary above